 All-Purpose Joint Compound

-All-purpose joint compound is the workhorse of drywall finishing.
+All-purpose joint compound, made by brands like USG and National Gypsum, is the workhorse of drywall finishing.
 It handles embedding tape, filling joints, and final coats.
 If you only buy one type of mud, this is it.

 Drying time depends on humidity and thickness.
 Thin coats dry in 12 to 24 hours.
 Thick globs can take two or three days.
 I learned to check by touch.
 If it's cool to the touch, it's still wet inside even if the surface looks dry.